limac246/brainActivity2024/README.md

 Electroencephalography (EEG) is a method to record the spontaneous electrical activity of the brain.
 19 electrodes are placed on the scalp to detect electrical signals from four regions of the brain (LL = left lateral; RL = right lateral; LP = left parasagittal; RP = right parasagittal).

 ### Goal
-The goal of this project is to detect and classify the following types of harmful brain activities:
+The goal of this project is to detect and classify the following types of harmful brain activities: <br>
 Seizure <br>
 Generalized Periodic Discharges (GPD) <br>
 Lateralized Periodic Discharges (LPD) <br>